LisaHJung/Download--Elasticsearch-and-Kibana-macOS-Linux-Windows-/README.md

 # Downloading Elasticsearch and Kibana(macOS/Linux and Windows)

-Elasticsearch and Kibana are part of the Elastic Stack.
-Elastic Stack consists of Beats, Logstash, Elasticsearch, and Kibana.
+Elastic Stack consists of Elasticsearch, Kibana, Beats, and Logstash.
 Together, the Elastic Stack allows you to take data from any source, in any format, then search, analyze, and visualize it in real time.

-Elastic Stack is **free and open**!
+Since the beginning, Elastic Stack has been **free and open!**

 This repo will walk you through how you can download and run Elasticsearch and Kibana locally on Linux, macOS, or Windows.